-The findings of this study open several future directions and applications research in automotive engineering.
+The findings of this study open several future and research directions applications automotive engineering.
 These include developing new composite materials that enhance the thermal and wear resistance properties, optimizing brake system designs for improved performance and efficiency, and conducting long-term durability studies to ensure reliability.
-Advanced simulation models could be developed to better predict real-world performance, and the potential for Keylar-epoxy composites to be used in other industries like aerospace and industrial machinery could be Additionally, evaluating explored. the environmental impact and conducting costbenefit analyses will be crucial for promoting sustainable and economically viable material choices in automotive applications.
+Advanced simulation models could be developed to better predict real-world performance, and the potential for Kevlar-epoxy composites to be used in other industries like aerospace and industrial machinery could be explored.
+Additionally, evaluating environmental impact and conducting costbenefit analyses will be crucial for promoting sustainable and economically viable material choices in automotive applications.